 While there are many differences between search marketing and social media, and each has its strengths, both are essential in marketing today.
 Interestingly, they take on exponentially more power when marketers use them together.
 To identify what works best for particular goals, MDG Advertising created an enlightening infographic that distinguishes the digital supremacy between social media and search marketing, as well as the collective strength of this dynamic duo.
 Take a look at how these two online methods measure up on their own and in sync.

-With Facebook being the biggest social network on the web and history, there are some things which you probably do everyday on Facebook.
+With Facebook being the biggest social network on the web and history, there are some things that you probably do every day on Facebook.
 One great statistic is that in 2010, the average age of a Facebook user was 38.
-Even though the social network was made by a college student, Mark Zuckerberg, a young student, and also only being available to universities, it’s amazing to see how the older generation have braced social media with both hands.
+Even though the social network was made by a college student, Mark Zuckerberg, a young student, and also only being available to universities, it’s amazing to see how the older generation has braced social media with both hands.

 Which is Better – Email Marketing or Social Media?
 You can actually make use of both.
 The key is to recognize that both email and social media are distinct and different marketing channels that can both be effective for your business if you design your campaigns to leverage the strengths of each.